OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:24

-When the ten heard about this, they were indignant with the two brothers.
+When the ten heard about this, they were upset with the two brothers.

 ## Matthew 20:25